rehanganapathy/kafka-proj/README.md

 It's assumed that zookeeper and kafka are running in the localhost, it follows this process:

-Train an unsupervised machine learning model for anomalies detection /n Save the model to be used in real-time predictions Generate fake streaming data and send it to a kafka topic Read the topic data with several subscribers to be analyzed by the model
+Train an unsupervised machine learning model for anomalies detection \n Save the model to be used in real-time predictions Generate fake streaming data and send it to a kafka topic Read the topic data with several subscribers to be analyzed by the model